microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraServiceAppRoleAssignment.md

 ### -PrincipalId

-Specifies a principal ID, a client service principal to which you're assigning the app role.
+Specifies the unique identifier (id), for the user, security group, or service principal you're assigning the app role.

 ```yaml
 Type: System.String